adammostrom/ruu-thesis-project-port/README.md

 - `scipy>=1.15.3`

 ### Project Structure
 The project is divided into two paradigms, one **Python** implementation and one **Haskell** implementation.
 Both paradigms reflect the same level of correctness and validation, and should be considered reflexive translations of each other.
+Follow the respective READMEs in each subfolder for further information and instructions.

 ### How-To-Run

 ##### Haskell:
-1. From the root directory, run with cabal:
+1. To run the project:
-`cabal repl`
-2. This opens a GHCI shell.
-From this shell session, load the module:
-`:l haskell/src/Interface.hs`
-3. From this module, user applicative functions such as `best`, `worst` and `meas` can be run with given inputs, example:
-`runBest 0 1 DHU`
+`make haskell-run`
+And follow the instructions at the prompt.

 See documentation for further specifications on inputs, function theory and edge cases.

+For running the tests of the implemented SDPs, run:
+`make haskell-test`

 ##### Python

-1. Navigate to the python directory: `python`
+1. To run the project:
-2. Open a python shell session with the main.py argument: `python3 main.py`
-4. Run the function with input parameters, example: `run_best(0, 1, State.DHU)`
+`make python-run`